Black Metal (Venom album): Reception and legacy

 Robert Dimery included the album in his book 1001 Albums You Must Hear Before You Die.
 Dimery wrote that Black Metal is the "perfect parody", which had "shocked many critics and parents...
 Only few could have imagined that this would create a 'true dark subculture'".
 In 1998, it was voted 52nd among the "100 Albums You Must Hear Before You Die" by readers of British magazine Kerrang!.

+Kerrang wrote, "Almost 40 years on, black metal as a genre may be at times unrecognizable, but this remains the powerful seed from which all of it grew."
 Numerous artists have cited Black Metal as a major influence on them, spawning many cover songs from the album by bands including Dimmu Borgir, Mayhem, Blitzkrieg, and Cradle of Filth.
 Drummer Jonas Åkerlund, of Swedish extreme metal band Bathory, cites the track "Countess Bathory" as the inspiration for the band's name.
 Pantera vocalist Phil Anselmo has the band's wordmark and demon face tattooed on his lower back.
 He also lists Black Metal as one of his "five essential metal albums".
-Anselmo stated:
+Anselmo stated: "I first bought the album for the cover alone, but the music and the words got me.
+I'd never heard a band sing about basic Satanism in such a pure, direct way.
+There's nothing tricky about what they do, and that's why they're great.
+They nail it."

-The title track was featured on the soundtrack of the 2005 video game Tony Hawk's American Wasteland.
+In 2018, Revolver included the album in their list of "25 Essential Black-Metal Albums," and wrote: "Not only did this faux-Satanic British power-trio’s second album coin the name of a new genre; it also inspired an ultra-violent, nihilistic ideology that inspired the band’s Norwegian successors to burn churches and commit murder.
+The irony, of course, is that Venom were totally kidding."